ministryofjustice/security-guidance/docs/accessing-moj-it-systems-from-overseas.md

 ## International Roaming

 While travelling, you might incur roaming charges when using your MoJ equipment for calls or accessing services.
-These charges can be expensive, and must be paid by your Business Unit.
+These charges must be paid by your Business Unit.
 This is another reason for having a good business need to take MoJ equipment overseas.

 By default, MoJ equipment is not enabled for use overseas.
 Before travelling, request the ServiceNow Catalogue item for International Roaming, and the remote wipe function.
 This helps protect the MoJ equipment in case of loss or theft.